 The Investigator is responsible for ensuring that procedures and expertise are available to handle medical emergencies during the study.
 A medical emergency usually constitutes an SAE and is to be reported as such, see Section 6.3.4.

-In the case of a medical emergency the Investigator may contact the Clinical Pharmacology Alliance (CPA) Physician.
-If the CPA Physician is not available, contact the CPA Program Director
+In the case of a medical emergency the Investigator may contact the CPA Physician.
+If the CPA Physician is not available, the CPA Program Director should be contacted.